Spekulucius/obsidian-brainhack/README.md

 # Thank you for 10.000 Downloads!
 I have finally found some time to do some (very needed) changes!
-I will be providing some updates to the general appearance of the theme in the foreseeable future, aswell as trying to go after some feature requests.
 Thank you for your support, it really means a lot! <3

 ---